Open-EO/openeo-result-validation-engine/README.md

 ### Additional CLI arguments

-Run `bash python ValidationEngine.py --help` to get information on all available CLI commands.
+Run `python ValidationEngine.py --help` to get information on all available CLI commands.

 If you want to prevent the validation engine from downloading the same OpenEO jobs again you can pass the argument `--offline True`.
 Example: